Ajwinarski/AutoInvestBot/README.md

 ### Coding Styling

-Styling with be managed with [black](https://dev.to/adamlombard/how-to-use-the-black-python-code-formatter-in-vscode-3lo0) and [linted automatically with VSCode](https://code.visualstudio.com/docs/python/linting).
+Styling with be done using autopep8 and [linted automatically with VSCode](https://code.visualstudio.com/docs/python/linting).

 ## Built With